cemar-ortiz/my_intro_to_pygame/Notes.md

 In a game, the framerate can fluctuate.
 This may affect the game's experience and thus we need to control how fast we want to update the game.

+#

+Any kind of image has a surface.
+The display is a surface.
+Other objects that are drawn on this surface we need a (regular) surface.